Anomaly Detection for a Large Number of Streams: A Permutation-Based Higher Criticism Approach: Calibration by permutation

 \subsection{Permutation-based max test}

-As can be expected, using calibration by permutation to calibrate a test based on the value of the maximum stream-mean yields a test that cannot be optimal for all values of $\beta$.
+As can be expected, using calibration by permutation to calibrate a test based on the value of the maximum stream mean yields a test that cannot be optimal for all values of $\beta$.
 Nevertheless it is insightful to consider this option for its simplicity.

 The max test rejects the null hypothesis for large values of

 Let $\Pi$ denote the set of permutations of $\{(i,j) : i \in [n], j \in [t]\}$.
 Note that there are $(nt)!$ distinct permutations.
 Let $\pi\in\Pi$ and $\mathbf{X}^\pi\equiv(X_{\pi(i,j)}, i\in[n], j\in[t])$.
 In words, $\mathbf{X}^\pi$ corresponds to the permuted data over both streams and time.
 Calibration by permutation amounts to computing a $p$-value as